metadatacenter/cedar-util/scripts/README.md

                         set the MongoDB database name to get the resources to validate
   --input-file FILENAME
-                        an input file containing the resource to patch
+                        an input file containing the JSON document to validate
 ```

 **Example usage**: